Coronavirus: Campus Liturgical Practices

-Please park in the Lyons lot, St. Liam lot or Grotto lot* and walk around to the main doors of the Basilica.
+Please park in the Lyons lot, St. Liam lot or Grotto lot and walk around to the main doors of the Basilica.
 You will be welcomed and invited to secure your face covering and sanitize your hands.
 Hand sanitizer will be available; you must bring and wear your own face covering to enter the church and participate in the Mass.
-All seating has been carefully designed to keep individuals and families safely distanced, as have routes for reception of Communion and dismissal from the church.
+All seating has been carefully designed to keep individuals and families safely distanced, as have routes for the reception of Communion and dismissal from the church.

 March 17, 2020